Lilian Baylis: Recognition and death

 Baylis was awarded an honorary master's degree from Oxford University for her work in the theatre in 1924, only the fourth such honour to be given to a woman by the university.
-In 1929 she was made a Companion of Honour (CH) for service to the nation.
+In 1929 she was appointed a Member of the Order of the Companions of Honour (CH) for service to the nation.
 In 1934 Birmingham University awarded Baylis an honorary doctorate.
 A Greater London Council blue plaque commemorates Baylis at her home, 27 Stockwell Park Road in Stockwell, South London. and the Lilian Baylis Technology School, Kennington is so named in her honour.

 After a long illness, Baylis died of a heart attack on 25 November 1937, aged 63 in Lambeth, South London, the night before the Old Vic was to open a production of Macbeth starring Laurence Olivier and Judith Anderson.
 She was cremated at East London Cemetery and Crematorium, where her ashes were scattered at her request.
 There is a memorial plaque for Lilian Baylis at the Actors' Church, St Paul's, in the heart of Covent Garden.

 Influence

 In 1985, English National Opera created an education and outreach department, naming it the Baylis Programme called in Lilian Baylis's honour.
-The Baylis Programme (now called ENO Baylis) was led for ten years by its founder directors Rebecca Meitlis and David Sulkin.
-Subsequent directors included Steve Moffitt and Alice King-Farlow.
-In the Lilian Baylis tradition the work of ENO Baylis focusses on those who are new to opera.
+The Baylis Programme (later called ENO Baylis and recently renamed to ENO Engage) was led for ten years by its founder directors Rebecca Meitlis and David Sulkin.
+Subsequent directors included Steve Moffitt, Alice King-Farlow and Jenny Mollica now CEO of ENO.
+In the Lilian Baylis tradition the work of ENO Engage focusses on those who are new to opera.
 It involves around 12,000 people every year in a wide range of projects, events, courses and performances, with a goal of developing creative responses to opera and music theatre; making new work with communities and exploring individual creativity as a means of providing access to ENO's productions; and encouraging learning and development through participation of artists and collaboration of resources.

 The current Sadler's Wells Theatre contains a 200-seat theatre named after her, and the National Theatre has a Lilian Baylis Terrace.
 The upper circle in the Old Vic is called the Lilian Baylis Circle.
 A building in West Hampstead used by ENO for rehearsals and production wardrobe is called Lilian Baylis House.
 In Vauxhall the Lillian Baylis Secondary School is also named in her honour.
 There is a Lilian Baylis Rose, and the Royal Victoria Hall Foundation administers the annual Lilian Baylis Awards for promising acting students.
 A street alongside Waterloo station is named Baylis Road.